apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Han Liu as new committer
+    content: Based on his continuous contributions, Han Liu (a.k.a [mrproliu](https://github.com/mrproliu)) has been voted as a new committer.
+    time: Feb.
+8rd, 2020
   - header: Welcome Hongwei Zhai to join the PMC
     content: Based on his continuous contributions, Hongwei Zhai (a.k.a [innerpeacez](https://github.com/innerpeacez)) has been invited to join the PMC.
 Welcome aboard.
     time: Jan.
 3rd, 2020